ChungmanPARK12/Translation/README.md

 Here’s how I keep things accurate and trustworthy:

 - I first create my own draft based on the original text
-- Then I use AI to compare nuance options and check alternative expressions
 - For unclear or tricky phrases, I run quick Google searches to confirm if certain terms are actually used in real-world contexts
 - Since machine translation isn’t perfect, I never rely on it 100%
 - Every decision — vocabulary, tone, and final phrasing — is manually reviewed and refined for clarity and natural flow